Groundup Features: Code in The Community

-Lastly, how do you hope Code in The Community builds a City of Good?
+Lastly, how do you hope Code in The Community helps Singapore become the City of Good?

 Wai Mun: I think it is important that everyone is given the opportunity to try coding, especially in this society where computers and software are important.
 We don’t want them to miss out just because they don’t have or can’t afford the computers or lessons.
 We hope to give the coding experience to as many kids as possible, so that they do not feel like they are lagging behind in this area.